There are 7 national park service sites in Arkansas.

 Hot Springs National Park

 This national park is located in Garland Country, Arkansas.
 Since the ancient times, it was believed that the hot springs water possessed medicinal properties.
-Hence, it was considered valuable and was preserved even before the concept of national park was introduced.
+Hence, it was considered valuable and was preserved even before the concept of a national park was introduced.
 The hot spring is also closely tied to the Native American tribes who once lived in the area.
 Hence, the city was transformed into a bath town in the early 19th century.
 When it was named a national park in 1921, it was the smallest national park in the US.

 Little Rock Central High School National Historic Site